 Here is a video of the construction of the shrine and its destruction.
 Just click below.
 Be aware that it does have sound.

 To see a short version of the fire festival, please click HEREx

 Bed and Board

 We moved to the St Anton Hotel and Jam Factory for the rest of our stay.
 Nice place with good food and located right in the middle of the action.
 Our room located on the third floor (no elevator) was small with no dressers but two luxurious futons and an en suite bath with shower.
-The family staff was friendly and accomodating, making our stay very enjoyable.
-The first evening at the St Anton we enyoyed the 8 course dinner which was outstanding.
-Every morning we were served a hearty breakfast featuring quiche or eggs and three different jams.
+The family staff was friendly and accomodating, making our stay very enjoyable. first evening at the St Anton we enyoyed the 8 course dinner which was outstanding.
+Every morning we were served a hearty breakfast featuring quiche or eggs, juice/yogurt and three different jams.
 It was all delicious.

 Okay lets talk skiing.
 The worse snow in twenty years!
 We had one day of 20 inches and a bluebird day followed and then it rained.
 The base was good and there was all we could ski for 9 days in a row (you should never ski 9 days in a row).
 But that's part of the experience of skiing.
 The resort layout was quite different from US resorts.
 First you had to hike up hill for 2 miles before you arrived at a moving sidewalk that you rode for another two miles, okay this may be a slight exageration.

 A benefit of staying at the St Anton is that they have a ski shop at the base camp so that is where we rented our skis and stored our boots and skis everyday and the hotel took care of everything including passes and all at a discount.